About Floydada

 Economy & Demographics

 The local economy of Floydada is heavily dependent on the agricultural industry, particularly cotton farming.
 Major employers in the area include cotton gins, farm equipment suppliers, and agricultural processing facilities.
-In addition to the agricultural sector, the town also supports a thriving small business community, with local shops, restaurants, and service providers catering to the needs of People.
+In addition to the agricultural sector, the town also supports a thriving small business community, with local shops, restaurants, and service providers catering to the needs of residents.
 The Floydada Economic Development Corporation works to attract new businesses and promote economic growth in the region, contributing to the city's overall prosperity.

 Elections & Voter Records